 Like several other cameras, you'll be able to upload to YouTube360 and Google Street View, or view the content on the LG 360 VR.

 The KeyMission 360 is the first in a line of action cams from the veteran camera company.
 The camera has two lenses with f2.0 apertures and 20MP sensors that can record footage in 4K with electronic stabilization.

 The device also does all the stitching in-camera, is waterproof to 98 feet, shockproof up to 6.6 feet and can be operated in temperatures as cold as 14 degrees Fahrenheit.
-The KeyMission is launching October of this year.

 The pear shaped camera from Giroptic is pretty cute with its unique design but it's also packed with decent features too.
 The camera is completely waterproof down to 33 feet for up to 30 minutes and comes with a removable base to let you swap out rechargeable batteries.
-The rugged little thing can also stream video, connect to GPS for geotagging and more.
+The rugged little thing can also stream video, connects to GPS for geotagging and more.

 The Insta360 actually comes in two flavors: The Air is a BB-8 lookalike that works with Android devices via either USB-C or Micro-USB while the more flat (and, frankly, less cute) Nano is built for iPhones via Lightning.
 Both of them are built to quickly and easily create 360-degree videos to share and stream on the social networks of your choice.
 The Air has the added benefit of an optional and totally adorable stand that makes it look like a certain Star Wars droid having a fun day on a scooter.